shradhatx/reference/elkdoc.md

           - get answers in terms of graphs and relationships

        Same index in ES new ways to query

+For recommendation use significant terms and sample(through adding simple search term like 'must' we can include high quality criteria) to get better results.
+Save graph as percolate query and have real time recommendation.

+Graph capabilities shows interesting stuff by combining it with use of compound keys for doc identification in various different ways ex:zipcode+lastname+dob and fulladdress+last_name to describe the same person.

 * Cognitive computing
 4 cognitive capabilities to interact: vision, speech, data and language.